junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### Chap.
 3-3

-> **Outline:** In an accident, Dean thinks monster Cas is gonna turn on him and attack, so he attacks Cas, hurt him, Cas turn back to normal shape the same time, they talk.
-Cas confesses all secrets he's hiding this year, Dean gets pissed, decides to go back outside first together
+> **Outline:** action sequence, kill other monsters together, Cas eats them, grow visibly stronger the more he eats, wounds healing, shape reverting
 >
-> (joke ref Beauty & Beast: Dean's kiss can break Cas's spell, making him back to normal form, purify the dirty blood in his system) (joke ref Twilight: Dean as vamp sucks the bad blood out from Cas's system)
+> Dean helps feeding him, making him better

 Dean barely sleeps.
 In a place like this, he can't even blink his eyes too slow, let alone closing it.
-He doesn't know how the body works in the place, whether it really need sleep or eat or any of the usual human crap his brain was still used to as a living human, but now he's neither living nor human.
+He doesn't know how the body works in this place, whether it really needs sleep or eat or any of the usual human crap his brain was still used to as a living human, but now he's neither living nor human.

 But Cas nudges him to rest -- at least he thinks it's what it means.